The most important questions that e-Residents have when they want to start a business in Estonia are probably about taxes. Every

 Tax Benefits of an Estonian Company

-- The most important aspect about Estonian company’s taxes is that you only pay corporate income tax when you distribute dividends.
+- The most important aspect of taxes in Estonia is that you only pay corporate income tax when you distribute dividends.
 If you don’t distribute dividends, then you don’t have to pay corporate income tax.
 So, you can use all the money that goes to your business bank account for reinvesting and growing the business and you won’t be taxed for that.
 In that sense, Estonia is the ideal place for growing your business compared to many other European countries where you have to pay taxes as soon as you earn income.

 - And lastly, a unique regulation about the Estonian tax system is that you, as a private person, don’t have to pay personal income tax additionally to the corporate income tax when the company pays you dividends.
 However, this applies only when you, as a private person, are a tax resident of Estonia.
-This is unique, because in most of the countries a private persons must pay personal income tax when they receive dividends.
+This is unique because in most countries a private person must pay personal income tax when they receive dividends.
 Nevertheless, this doesn’t mean that you, as a private person, don’t have to pay the personal income tax in your homeland.